Mobile speed report · June 23, 2026

 /sector/techThe page jumps around as it loads

-The page scores 1.16 on Google's layout-shift scale, where anything above 0.25 is poor - so things move under your visitor's thumb.
+The page scores 0.21 on Google's layout-shift scale; a page is fully stable only below 0.10, and yours is above that, so things can still move under your visitor's thumb.

 ▶ Press play and watch the page jump around as it loads.